AY2324S2-CS2103T-F14-4/tp/docs/DeveloperGuide.md

 The company attribute is kept as a String and each Person has a company attribute, which is initialised as an empty String and only added on later to the contact with the `co NAME c/COMPANY_NAME` command.

+Step 1.
+When the execute method of CompanyCommand is called, it takes in a Model object as a parameter.
+We check whether the contactName of the CompanyCommand object is an empty string.
+If it is, we will throw a CommandException, else we continue. <br>
+Step 2.
+We will get the List<Person> representing the contacts in Connectify with `model.getFilteredPersonList()` and iterate through it to check for the contact in Connectify with the corresponding contactName.
+If we do not find a matching person, we throw a CommandException that the contact does not exist in Connectify. <br>
+Step 3.
+Check whether the CompanyCommand object's company variable is an empty String.
+If it is, this means that it is a remove company command.
+Otherwise, it is an add company command.<br>
+Step 4.
+If it is a remove company command, check whether the contact currently has an existing company attribute.
+If there is currently no company attribute, we set the message to be displayed as MESSAGE_DELETE_COMPANY_FAILURE.
+Else, we set the message as MESSAGE_DELETE_COMPANY_SUCCESS. <br>
+Step 5.
+If it is an add company command, we set the message to be displayed as MESSAGE_ADD_COMPANY_SUCCESS.<br>
+Step 6.
+Create a new updatedPerson Person object with the updated company attribute. <br>
+Step 7.
+Set the Person personToEdit to the new updatedPerson Person object in the model, with `model.setPerson(personToEdit, editedPerson)`.<br>
+Step 8.
+Update the filteredPersonsList to display all contacts and the updated information by calling `model.updateFilteredPersonList(PREDICATE_SHOW_ALL_PERSONS)`<br>
+Step 9.
+Return the CommandResult with the corresponding message.

 The adding of a company attribute to a contact follows the following activity diagram.

 <puml src="diagrams/CompanyCommandActivityDiagram.puml" alt="CompanyCommandActivityDiagram"/>